vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/10_The_Doctrine_of_Transmigration.md

 and truth, and those who devote themselves to sacrifice, alms, and asceticism.
 In the Mundaka Upanisad1 the attainment of the absolute is the reward of those who wise, calm, of holy conduct, practise faith and asceticism, which is doubtless intended to be a reproduction of the view of the Chandogya, though its accuracy is dubious.
 In the PraŚna 2 the sun and the absolute are assured to those who give themselves up to holy conduct (brahmacarya), asceticism, faith, and knowledge, while rebirth is attained by those who hold that sacri- fice and gifts are their action.
 It may fairly be held that the earlier sources do not accept asceticism as any essential part of the equipment for attaining the absolute, while it is assumed as necessary in the later texts.3

 The nature of the being which passes through transmigration is not specially discussed in the accounts of the paths.
-The curious mention of the man, variously described as spiritual (mānasa) or as superhuman (amänava), who leads the migrating soul from the lightning to the world of Brahman, is trans- formed by the account of the Nirukta into a change effected in the soul itself, which becomes a spiritual essence, and with this conception Windisch 5 compares the fact that the Buddha emerges in spiritual (manomaya) form from his mother's womb, thus avoiding all injury to her, and the gods assume such a form.
+The curious mention of the man, variously described as spiritual (mānasa) or as superhuman (amānava), who leads the migrating soul from the lightning to the world of Brahman, is trans- formed by the account of the Nirukta into a change effected in the soul itself, which becomes a spiritual essence, and with this conception Windisch 5 compares the fact that the Buddha emerges in spiritual (manomaya) form from his mother's womb, thus avoiding all injury to her, and the gods assume such a form.
 No certainty, however, is possible, and Deussen is equally certain that the manasa of the Bṛhadaranyaka version is merely a corruption of the amanava of the Chandogya text.

 6